pomdb/pomdb-go/README.md

-# nodb-go
+# pomdb-go

-NoDB is an innovative approach to database management, leveraging the robust storage capabilities of [S3]() to store and retrieve data without the need for a traditional database.
+PomDB is an innovative approach to database management, leveraging the robust storage capabilities of [S3]() to store and retrieve data without the need for a traditional database.

 > **Table of Contents**
 >